hobuinc/silvimetric/docs/source/tutorial.md

 resolution, and our tile size, and it will split all data values up into their respective bins.
 From here, SilviMetric will perform each `Metric` previously defined in {ref}`initialize` over the data in each cell.
-At the end of all that, this data will be written to a `SparseArray` in `TileDB`, where it will be much easier to access.
+At the end of all that, this data will be written to the configured Zarr/Icechunk or TileDB backend, where it will be much easier to access.

 Usage: